mzocchi/econometrics/Labs/Lab2_PrePost.md

 ```
 	esttab m1 m2 m3, b(%7.4f) se star stats(N r2 r2_a)
 ```
+* Interpret the interaction term, B3(y85fem)
+> Between 1978 and 1985, wages for females increased by 8.8% relative to males.
+> Or you could say-  Wages for females increased 8.8% more than males between 1978 and 1985.

 #### Differences-in-differences table
 * Let's focus on Model 3
 * Predicted means (in log-wages) for each group
-* Use these values to find the D-i-D effect:
+* Use these values to find the D-i-D effect (B3 from Model 3):

 ```
 * Men in '78 -- reference group: